-Pumpkin snickerdoodles are the ultimate fall indulgence!
-These sweet little cookies are filled with fall flavors and are super easy to make.
+Chewy pumpkin snickerdoodles are the ultimate fall indulgence!
+These sweet little cookies are perfectly spiced with your favorite fall flavors and are super easy to make.
 You'll definitely want to make a few batches of these cookies this season!

-For ingredients, you'll need to pick up the following at the grocery store:
+To make the most delicious soft pumpkin cookies, you'll need to pick up the following ingredients at the grocery store:

 - brown sugar